Bio724/Bio724-Lecture-Notes/lecture-awk-bash/awk.md

 * `END {action}` -- do the specified action after reading all input

+* `next` -- the next statement causes Awk to stop processing the current record (line) and move onto the next record.

+* `exit` -- the exit statement immediately stops execution of any rules and jumps to the `END` rule.
+Useful for terminating processing based on a condition.

 * Record and field counts:

   * `FNR` and `NR` -- `FNR` gives the current record number in the current file (awk can process multiple files simultaneously); `NR` gives the total number of records seen so far.
 When processing a single file, `FNR` == `NR`